The Richard Sedgwick Family

 Sedgwick.org: A genealogical site dedicated to the Sedgwick family, with special attention given to the ancestors and descendants of General Robert Sedgwick, who came to America in the 1600's.
 The site's author, Dennis Sedgwick, has also included a page on his site for Richard Sedgwick, with links to Richard's 1870, 1880, 1900, 1910, and 1920 census information.

 Maureen Bryson's Web Site: Maureen is the wife of Layne Bryson, who is a descendant of James and Rosie May Sedgwick Bryson.
 Rosie is the oldest daughter and second child of Richard & Mary Emma Hall Sedgwick.
 Maureen's site is very well done.
-It contains a tremendous about of family history information, along with fabulous photographs.
-Maureen can be contacted via e-mail by clicking here.
+It contains a tremendous amount of family history information, along with fabulous photographs.

 Sedgwick Family Genealogy Forum : A wonderful place to share information with other Sedgwicks from around the world.